-Executive Director Office of Affirmative Action and Equal Opportunity Programs 3600 Chestnut Street Sansom Place East, Suite 228 Philadelphia, PA 19104-6106 Telephone (215) 898-6993 TDD (215) 898-7803 Fax (215) 746-77088 f.
-Financial Support student to perform services for the University, the standard Benjamin Franklin Fellowship requires for semesters of enrollment in ARTH 8000 Pedagogy, service as a teaching assistant in department lecture courses.
+Executive Director Office of Affirmative Action and Equal Opportunity Programs 3600 Chestnut Street Sansom Place East, Suite 228 Philadelphia, PA 19104-6106 Telephone (215) 898-6993; TDD (215) 898-7803; Fax (215) 746-77088 f.
+Financial Support

 University fellowships are awarded to students admitted to the Ph.D. program.
 Students admitted to the M.A. program are not eligible for such awards.
-The usual award is a Benjamin Franklin Fellowship, which provides five years of tuition, health insurance, and stipend support, plus additional summer stipends for three years.
-While some fellowships do not require the
+The customary award is a Benjamin Franklin Fellowship, which provides five years of tuition, health insurance, and stipend support, plus additional summer stipends for three years.
+While some fellowships do not require the student to perform services for the University, the Benjamin Franklin Fellowship requires four semesters of enrollment in ARTH 8000 Pedagogy, where the student serves as a teaching assistant in departmental lecture courses.

-Application for fellowship awards (except where otherwise specified) is made simply by selecting the appropriate radio button on the application for admission to the Ph.D. program.
-To be assured of receiving full consideration for university fellowships, applicants should be sure that their applications and all supporting documents (transcripts, letters of recommendation, writing sample) are received by the December 15 deadline.
-We do not require the Graduate Record Examination.
+Application for fellowship awards is automatic.
+If you are applying for a named fellowship, please designate this in the application.
+To be assured of receiving full consideration for university fellowships and admission, applicants should be sure that their applications and all supporting documents (transcripts, letters of recommendation, writing sample) are received by the December 15 deadline.

-Since awards are made for the purpose of accelerating study toward advanced degrees, all fellowship holders must register for full-time programs (i.e., three course units per term for credit).
-All award holders must maintain good academic standing according to the standards set by the graduate group.
-In all cases, the amount of an award is subject to possible adjustment if the recipient also receives another fellowship award.
+Since fellowships are awarded for the purpose of accelerating study toward advanced degrees, all fellowship holders must register for full-time programs (i.e., three course units per term for credit).
+All fellowship holders must maintain good academic standing according to the standards set by the graduate group.
+Fellowship holders are not to work more then 10 hrs per week outside of their departmental responsibilities.
+In all cases, the amount of an award is subject to possible adjustment if the recipient receives another fellowship award.